-The proposed relative permeability scaling model, accounting for flowrate dependency, together with the background theoretical framework (energy efficiency analysis, critical flow conditions etc.) have potential applications in SCAL and reservoir engineering.
+The proposed relative permeability scaling model, accounting for flowrate dependency, together with the background theoretical framework (analysis of energy efficiency, critical flow conditions etc.) have potential applications in SCAL and reservoir engineering.

-A central problem in SCAL is handling non-fullydeveloped flow conditions along with the presence of capillary end-effects.
+A central problem in SCAL is handling non-fullydeveloped flow conditions or the presence of capillary end-effects.
 Fully developed flow is not a condition always attained in SCAL measurements.
-The evolution of the interstitial flow, until fully developed flow conditions are established, depends on the structure of the pore network, the wettability of the two-fluid/solid system and the superficial velocity of each fluid.
+The evolution of the interstitial flow until fully developed flow conditions are established depends on the structure of the pore network, the wettability of the two-fluid/solid system and the superficial velocity of each fluid.
 In general, end-effects are pronounced when capillarityassociated phenomena are not suppressed by viscous resistances.
 The analysis presented in the current study can be applied in SCAL.
 Taking ex-core measurements and implementing a few checks, some simple, e.g. comparing the imposed flowrate ratio vs the measured mobility ratio, and some a bit more complicated, e.g. energy efficiency analysis in terms of flow conditions, it is possible to detect/assess the presence of end-effects, characterize the pore network ("rock typing"), etc.

-As a paradigm in assessing the degree to which the co-injected flows in the different networks have reached a fully-developed structure, we may focus on the diagrams in Fig. 5.
-Note that the markers (×) indicating values of the mobility ratio, λ_i , against, r_i , are - in general - aligned along a straight line with gradient 1:1.
+As a paradigm, in assessing the degree to which the co-current flows in the different networks have reached a fully-developed structure, we may focus on the diagrams in Fig. 3, Note that the markers (x) indicating values of the mobility ratio, λ_i , against, r_i , are - in general - aligned along a straight line with gradient 1:1.
 In many cases, the two values are practically equal, i.e. $\lambda_i = r_i$.
-For those cases, the kinetic states of the interstitial flow structures, λ_i , are consistent to the externally imposed, kinematic constraints, r_i , indicating that the corresponding flows are fully developed.
-Yet, in some diagrams pertaining to constant- Ca_i , we may observe some degree of discrepancy between the mobility ratio and the flowrate ratio, manifested as a failure of the $\{\lambda_j, r_j\}|{Ca_i}$ markers to perfectly align to the $r = \lambda$ straight line.
-That indicates these co-injections have not reached a fully-developed interstitial structure.
-We may evaluate the degree of misalignments and correlate it to the flow conditions and the twofluid/network systems, by calculating the Pearson correlation coefficient between the set of $\{\lambda_j, r_j\}|{Ca_i}$ pairs per Ca_i .
-The results for all the constant-Ca experiments in the three systems are presented in Fig. 9.
+For those cases, the kinetic states of the interstitial flow structures, λ_i , are consistent to the externally imposed, kinematic constraints, r_i , indicating that corresponding flows are fully developed.
+Yet, in some diagrams, we may observe some degree of discrepancy between the mobility ratio and the flowrate ratio, manifested as a failure of the $\{\lambda_i, r_i\}{Ca}$ markers to perfectly align to the $r = \lambda$ straight line.
+That means that the co-injections that are misaligned might have not reached a fully-developed interstitial structure.
+We may evaluate the degree of misalignment by calculating the Pearson correlation coefficient between the set of λ_i , r_i pairs per Ca. The results for all the constant- Ca experiments in the three systems are presented in Fig. 9.

 Fig. 9.
-Values of the Pearson correlation coefficient, R_i and R_i^2 , between flowrate ratio r_i and mobility ratio, λ_i for the entire set of experiments conducted at various Ca_i in the three model pore networks.
+Values of the Pearson correlation coefficient, R_i and ${R_i}^2$, between flowrate ratio r_i and mobility ratio, λ_i for the entire set of experiments conducted at various Ca_i in the three model pore networks.